Piaget's Theory of Cognitive Development: The Four Stages Explained

 From 2 to 7 years

 The pre-operational stage is a crucial period in children's cognitive development.
 During this stage, children's thinking is not yet logical or concrete, and they struggle with concepts like cause and effect.
 They also have difficulty understanding other people's perspectives, which is why their thinking is egocentric.
 Additionally, their reasoning is based on intuition rather than logic, which can lead to errors in judgement.
-Despite these limitations, children in the pre-operational stage are still capable of incredible growth and learning, and it's important for parents and educators to provide them with the support and guidance they need to thrive.
+Despite these limitations, children in the pre-operational stage are still capable of incredible growth and learning, and it's important for parents and teachers to provide them with the support and guidance they need to thrive.

 Young children and Toddlers gain the ability to represent the world internally through mental imagery and language.
 At this stage, children symbolically think about things.
 They are able to make one thing, for example, an object or a word, stand for another thing different from itself.